-In connection with our 2008 Annual Meeting of Stockholders, we have elected to provide access to our proxy materials over the Internet to the beneficial holders of shares of our common stock under the Securities and Exchange Commission's new "notice and access" rules.
-The Proxy Statement, Annual Report and proxy card have been mailed directly to stockholders of record.
+In connection with our 2009 Annual Meeting of Stockholders, we have elected to provide access to our proxy materials over the Internet to all stockholders under the Securities and Exchange Commission's new "notice and access" rules.
+We believe that our use of this process should expedite stockholders' receipt of proxy materials, lower the costs of our annual meeting and help to conserve natural resources.
+Hard copies of the proxy materials, including the Proxy Statement and Annual Report, will be mailed upon request.

 Your vote is important.
-Whether or not you plan to attend the Annual Meeting of Stockholders, we hope you will vote as soon as possible.
+Whether or not you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
 You may vote over the Internet, as well as by telephone or by mailing a proxy or voting instruction form.
 Voting over the Internet, by telephone, by written proxy or by written voting instruction form will ensure your representation at the Annual Meeting of Stockholders regardless of whether or not you attend in person.
 Please review the instructions on the proxy or voting instruction form regarding each of these voting options.

-Also, please let us know if you plan to attend our annual meeting by marking the appropriate box on the enclosed proxy card or, if you vote by telephone or Internet, indicating your plans when prompted.
+Also, please let us know if you plan to attend our annual meeting by marking the appropriate box on the enclosed proxy card if you requested to receive printed proxy materials or, if you vote by telephone or Internet, indicating your plans when prompted.